1. Knowledge Base

 Discount % - Establish a discount at the time of matter creation.

-Split Matters – In the case of split matters, the discount will only be applied to the matter that has the discount set.
+Split Matters – In the case of split matters, the discount will only be applied to the matter with the discount set.

 Note: You cannot apply discounts to Fixed Fee invoices.